pirxpilot/liftie/Readme.md

 At this point you should probably run the tests: since parsing function is not implemented the test will fail.

+You can run only the specific resort test by running:

+   yarn test TESTS="**/*/acme.js"

 ### Implement parser

 `lib/resorts/acme/index.js` exports the following object